 Having someone double-check the scene is a huge benefit.
 This can be done on your mobile or on the LCD screen on the back.
 For smartphone connectivity, you can set up a Wi-Fi connection.

 After the camera is set and framed for the environment, set up your subjects.
-Tell people to gather around you, with you in the centre.
+Tell people to gather around you, with you in the center.
 That way, you have more control over where people are.

 Use the Multi-shot/Photo time-lapse mode on the camera.
 This setting will give you an image every 0.5 seconds, giving you plenty to choose from.
 There is at least one blinker in each group shot.

 By using this, you can slightly change the setting with each shot by slightly moving the camera as it shoots.
 Face the sun so you are all equally well lit.